2022 Applying to Graduate School in International Affairs

 “We suggest applicants take their time in writing an application essay that allows Thunderbird’s admissions committee to understand what they can bring to their cohort,” says Sanjeev Khagram, director general and dean of the Thunderbird School.

 The school was founded in the wake of World War II by Thunderbird Air Force pilots, who believed there was a better way to achieve peace.
 In the spirit of that mission, the school focuses on finding solutions for today’s global challenges to create a more peaceful world.

 “Something we say all the time to our students is that ‘borders frequented by trade and diplomacy seldom need soldiers,’” says Khagram.
-“Given the state of things in Afghanistan this year, we can see this impact, or lack thereof, unfolding in real time.”
+“Given the state of things in Afghanistan, we can see this impact, or lack thereof, unfolding in real time.”

 Khagram, himself a refugee from Uganda, says that the Thunderbird School values working with professionals who have a true dedication to public service, conflict resolution, and education for the vulnerable.

 “At the Thunderbird School, it’s not about focusing on high salaries and impressive titles.
 It’s about passion, and we’re looking for students who feel the same,” he says.

 Given the ongoing pandemic, Thunderbird is working more closely with fall 2022 applicants, Khagram says.

 PROGRAM HIGHLIGHT | Washington, DC–based Executive MA in Global Affairs and Management